fredley/pyngman/README.md

 words deemed 'invalid' for hangman, such as those containing apostrophes or dashes.

+##Do More

+Included is a simple tool for playing Hangman games - `hangman.py`. `hangman.py` requires pyngman to have been initialized before it works.
+It can be used with `test.py` to run a test against the dictionary to see what pyngman's odds are of winning.
+In my testing this has been pretty good, ~500 losses per 80k words, or a failure rate of 0.000625%.

 ##License

 pyngman was created by [Tom Medley](http://www.tommedley.com), and is released